[This post was previously published in April 2018 and has been updated and enhanced.]

-Recycling is not limited to paper, plastic glass and cans.
-It can, in fact, include a wide variety of other household trash items.
-In fact, with some creativity, some planning and consistent effort, almost anything you get rid of can actually be recycled, reused or repurposed.
+Recycling is not limited to paper, plastic, glass, and aluminum.
+In fact, with some creativity, some planning, and some consistent effort, almost anything you want to throw away can actually be recycled, reused, or repurposed.

 In fact, every appliance and piece of furniture in your home can be dismantled and the various components recycled.
 This is in addition to the smaller items that are typically reused or recycled.

 Knowing that just about anything you need to get rid of in your home can be recycled is a good thing since we still lagging when it comes to recycling.

 A National Geographic article highlighted a recycling study that painted a sobering picture of our global state of plastic disposal:

 Of the 8.3 billion metric tons that has been produced, 6.3 billion metric tons has become plastic waste.
 Of that, only nine percent has been recycled.
 The vast majority—79 percent—is accumulating in landfills or sloughing off in the natural environment as litter.
 Meaning: at some point, much of it ends up in the oceans, the final sink.

 If present trends continue, by 2050, there will be 12 billion metric tons of plastic in landfills.
 That amount is 35,000 times as heavy as the Empire State Building.

 The problem with some materials such as plastic is that they have an extremely long life.
 In fact, according to this study, plastics take more than 400 years to degrade.
 That means that most of it will still exist throughout our lifetimes in some form since only 12 percent has been incinerated.